-The main objectives of the Trust during the year ended 31 August 2023 are summarised below:
+The main objectives of the Trust during the year ended 31 August 2024 are summarised below:

-- to deliver high quality education and care to all pupils within the Trust; - to raise standards and achievement; - to improve the effectiveness of the Trust by keeping the curriculum and organisational structure under review; - to provide value for money for the funds expended; - to comply with all appropriate statutory and curriculum requirements; - to meet additional expenditure required to ensure government guidelines were complied with, for key worker & vulnerable children attending school during lockdowns; - to conduct the Trust's business in accordance with the highest standards of integrity, probity and openness, according to the Nolan Principles.
+- to deliver high quality education and care to all pupils within the Trust; - to raise standards and achievement; - to improve the effectiveness of the Trust by keeping the curriculum and organisational structure under review: - to provide value for money for the funds expended; - to comply with all appropriate statutory and curriculum requirements; - to meet additional expenditure required to ensure government guidelines were complied with, for key worker & vulnerable children attending school during lockdowns; - to conduct the Trust's business in accordance with the highest standards of integrity, probity and openness, according to the Nolan Principles.

-The Trust's main strategy is encompassed in its mission statement which is a Christian Academy where our aim is 'We promise to shine together.'
+The Trust's main strategy is encompassed in its mission statement which is a Christian Academy where our aim is 'In the light of Christ we will shine together.'